How to Set up a Homeschool Room

 Now this is the fun part I think.
 I love heading to the dollar store to see what items I can find.
 You can really find a lot of great items to hand on the walls.
 I used a few motivational posters and a few educational ones.
 These came in packs of 2 or 3 at the dollar store.
 I even found a map of the USA there!
 I was so happy for that find.
 You can also decorate with calendars, list of tasks to do, and more.

 You need items for your school room.
 One thing I knew I wanted was a desk to work at with at least one drawer.
 I searched and searched for cheap small desks that were not too bulky.
 So Walmart was the winner for me.
 For my desk I purchased the Mainstays Student Desk.
 For the kids desks I purchased the Mainstays Writing Table with one drawer.
 It did take some thinking on how to put them in our small room.
+You can always use some tables you have or what ever works for you.

 I wanted bins to store our material in.
 So again, I shopped the dollar tree. there are so many small bins you can find there and for only $1.00!
 I use them to store writing utensils, crafts, glue, etc. They work perfect on the shelves I have too.
+They really have some nice options for organizing.

 I do not have the largest room to work with.
 You will want an area for all your teacher stuff.
 That would be all your books needed, materials, extra pens, notebooks, etc. I use a cheap plastic shelf that I previously used for stockpile items from couponing.
 This works great for holding my materials.
+That way I know where everything is when I need it.

 We wanted an area where the kids could go and access there own work books.
 So I used a 9 cubicle shelf to hold all the books.
 I have two kids so I divided them in half mostly and shared down the middle.
 On one side on the top goes all the books for the oldest, and on the other side all the books for the youngest.
 That includes work books, coloring books, and reading books.
 The middle has a combination along with boxes of crayons and markers.
 On the tops I used two small bins that fit sheets of paper perfectly in.
 We use those for the kids to put their daily work in when they are done so I can check it then or later.
 At the end of the month they all get put into folders and filed away.
+I also used a 6 cubicle shelf we had previously for other items like crafting materials, paper, utensils and such utilizing the Dollar Tree organization bins I picked up.